Frederick888/gh-ph/README.md

 ## GitHub Actions

+First, visit your repository's Settings -> Actions -> General, and select 'Read and write permissions' in 'Workflow permissions'.

-Add the fences to your pull request templates, then set up a job as below:
+Then add the fences to your pull request templates, and finally set up a job as below:

 ```yaml
 jobs: